Praqma/Praqmatic-Automated-Changelog/README.md

 * Supports **MarkDown**, **HTML** and **PDF** as report formats
 * Supports extracting data from multiple referenced tasks systems at once
 * Supports creating changelog without data from external systems, basing it only on SCM commits
+* Easily create reports for several different audiences using data from several sources
 * Collects statistic on commits with and without task references

 PAC has a flexible internal design, making it easy to extend with support for additional report formats, task management systems and so on.